Undergraduate Course: BSc Chemistry Research Project/Transferable Skills Course (CHEM10043)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 5 Undergraduate)

 ||Availability||Available to all students

 |Summary||An extended research project in an area of chemistry.

 The project is carried out in the laboratory of a member of the academic staff.
-The student is required to review the background of the research area assigned, write a literature survey and give an oral presentation on this as a formative exercise.
-To carry out appropriate analytical or experimental work before subsequently writing a report and making an oral presentation of the research before a small audience.
+Following an initial exercise providing training in chemical literature comprehension, the student is required to review the background of the research area assigned and to carry out appropriate analytical or experimental work before subsequently writing a report and making an oral presentation of the research before a small audience.
 The aim is to acquire the necessary skills to perform chemical research in a professional environment.
 The research project forms part of the final year Honours curriculum for students on any of the BSc degree programmes in chemistry.

 Information for Visiting Students

 |Academic year 2018/19, Available to all students (SV1)

 |Learning and Teaching activities (Further Info)

 Formative Assessment Hours 2,